 Are the recipes truly authentic, or have you had to adapt them for the American consumer?

-FK: We don’t go into production unless it passes my mother’s test.
-If it doesn’t taste like the way she makes them at home, she doesn’t make them.
+FK: Very authentic.
+We don’t go into production unless it passes my mother’s test.
+If it doesn’t taste the way she makes it at home, we don't produce it.

 Do you know how people are using Mina’s products, when they’re not following traditional Moroccan recipes?

 FK: With the harissa, people are making harissa mayo, using them as finishing sauces, as a hot sauce, in dressings, in cooking sauces.
-The tagine sauce is more specific, but with the shakshuka and the harissa, the ideas are endless.
-Everyday, I’m surprised.
+The tagine sauce is more specific (it should only be used as a cooking sauce or marinad), but with the shakshuka and the harissa, the ideas are endless.
+Everyday, I’m surprised of the uses I hear about.

 What products does Mina have in store next?

 FK: Next year, we’ll be launching a line of organic Moroccan teas.
-Morocco’s famous for its mint tea—made with a kind of mint called nana, it’s indigenous to Morocco and it’s very fragrant—it’s like spearmint times 10.
+Morocco’s famous for its mint tea—made with a kind of mint called Nana.
+It’s indigenous to Morocco and it’s very fragrant—it’s like spearmint times 10.
 So we’re launching an authentic Moroccan mint herbal tea, an organic mint green tea, and lemon verbena herbal tea, all grown in Morocco.
-We’re also introducing a loose-leaf tea in a tin.
+We’re also introducing an organic loose-leaf tea in a tin.

-After that, we’re launching a line of artisanal hand-rolled Moroccan couscous.
+We’re also launching a line of artisanal hand-rolled Moroccan couscous.
 Morocco’s the mother land of couscous.
 We’ll have a golden couscous, which is the classic couscous that everyone knows, a whole wheat couscous, and a pearl couscous.
 Those will be out in the spring or middle of 2018.
 The teas will be out in the first quarter of the year.
-Later in 2018, we’ll also introduce preserved lemons and olives.
+Later in 2018, we’ll also introduce culinary argan oil, preserved lemons and olives.

 The whole idea behind Mina is making Moroccan food easy and user-friendly.
 They’re also clean, made with no preservatives and all natural ingredients.